jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro2.md

 Running either of these commands should have the same results.
 Using the same summary command as we used previously, we can get a summary out of this new `res_cvh` results variable.

-**Q8) How many genes are over-expressed in convalescent patients compared to healthy patients?
-How many are under-expressed?
+**Q16) How many genes are over-expressed in convalescent patients compared to healthy patients?
+How many are under-expressed?**

 We can either export these results tables by saving them to a CSV file, downloading them, and opening them in a spreadsheet program like Google Sheets or Microsoft Excel, or we can use R functions to investigate them directly.